 4. Liquor de Chaparro or La Chicha

-El Salvador drinks include the popular Liquor de Chaparro or La Chicha; this is your typical moonshine liquor from El Salvador fermented out of corn and sugar cane.
+El Salvador drinks include the popular Liquor de Chaparro or La Chicha.
+It is a typical moonshine liquor from El Salvador fermented with corn, sugar cane, and fruits.

 During colonial times and with the sugar cane introduction, La Chicha started to be created out of corn and sugar cane.
+Nowadays, you can make this Salvadoran drink using different types of fruits.

 5. Atole de Piñuela

 Atole de Piñuela is a typical Salvadoran drink made out of the edible part of a plant called Piñal.
-The Piñal fruitor vegetable , which looks like light bulbs, is cooked and then prepared with water, rice powder, brown sugar, cinnamon, and sometimes salt.
+The Piñal fruit or vegetable, which looks like light bulbs, is cooked and then prepared with water, rice powder, brown sugar, cinnamon, and sometimes salt.

 6. Chilate